 This week I’m harvesting so many tasty things from the garden.
 I’ve been plucking a few new ‘Purple Majesty’ potatoes from under each plant to pair with large purple beets.
 My shallots and garlic have sized up nicely and I have a flush of ‘Jade’ beans from my first planting.

 We’ve been enjoying meatless meals comprised of a wide variety of freshly harvested vegetables topped with butter and fresh herbs.
 The bounty of the July garden is always overwhelming, I often forget just how many wonderful things are ready to harvest during the summer.
 There are endless possibilities for quick, healthy meals comprised of things plucked fresh from the garden.

-What’s blooming in your garden?Filed under Around the Garden, Quote | Comments (6)
+What’s in your harvest basket this week?Filed under Around the Garden, Edible, harvest | Comments (10)

 On Saturday night Mr Chiots and I hopped in the car and headed off to South Paris for the Illuminated event at the McLaughlin Garden.
 I discovered this garden while reading about Bernard McLaughlin in The Grand Masters of Maine Gardening.
 We arrived at dusk with just enough time to catch a glimpse of the amazing gardens, all maintained by volunteers.
 This garden is truly spectacular, especially because it was all the cultivated by one man during the last 60 years of his life.

 For this event they decorate the gardens with hundreds of candles.
 They’re on the ground, hanging from trees and in holders along the paths.
 Strolling through a garden by candlelight at dusk is truly a beautiful way to experience a garden.
 Visiting gardens in the day is lovely, but a garden can be equally lovely at dusk and at night.
 This would be a fabulous place to hold an event, especially an evening event.